MicrosoftDocs/EMDocs/EMDocs/mtptrialguide.md

 6. Enter **X-MS-Exchange-Organization-SkipSafeAttachmentProcessing** as the header name, then set the value to **1**.
 7. Click **Save** to finish the rule.

-## Step 4: Set up and configure Microsoft Cloud App Security
+## Exercise 4: Set up and configure Microsoft Cloud App Security

 ### Introduction
 Cloud App Security is a critical component of Microsoft Cloud Security and helps your organization optimize and protect cloud applications while providing simple and secure management tools for organizations of every size and industry.